IRATI/demonstrator/README.md

 image containing:

 * The IRATI stack installed
-* The bootloader configured to boot the IRATI kernel
 * Python
 * sudo enabled for the login username on the VM (referred to as ${username}
   in the following), with NOPASSWD, e.g. /etc/sudoers should contain something